andersManden/canvasspinner/README.md

   canvasId : "canvasId"
 };

-//Then call the canvasspinner, and your done. canvasspinner.init(spinnerObj);
+//Then call the canvasspinner, and your done.<br>
+canvasspinner.init(spinnerObj);

 Every spinner is ofcourse customizable, and each example is demonstrated in the index.html file.